Behind every great Betting System is a great Bankroll Management

-No matter how accurate the business analysis is, how logical the thinking process is, how winning the betting system is if you do not have a suitable risk taking plan for the investment.
+No matter how winning your value betting system is if you do not have a proper bankroll management.

-However, bad runs are nothing to worry about if you are well prepared for them.
+However, bad runs are nothing to worry about if you can face them.

-In this regard, you have to protect yourself by deciding the worst-case scenario that you can face.
+Protect yourself by knowing the worst-case scenario that you can face.

 What is the maximum level of pain that you are willing to suffer?

-It is an Uncle Point: the maximum number of units of your bankroll that you can afford to lose for investing in a betting system.
+It is the Uncle Point: the maximum number of units of your bankroll that you can afford to lose for investing in a betting system.

 In other words, the maximum percentage of the bankroll that you are willing to lose.

-The better you define the Uncle Point, the better you can choose your betting system.
+The better you define the Uncle Point, the better you can choose your system.

 In this way, you can assess if the Uncle Point has a wide margin of safety on that largest drop and protect the investment so that the Uncle Point is far less likely to be hit.